The DESI DR1 Peculiar Velocity Survey: growth rate measurements from the maximum likelihood fields method: Theoretical modelling

 where \(\sigma_g\) is a free parameter that controls the strength of damping.
 The correlation function \(\xi_{ab, l}^{p, q, n}(r, \sigma_u)\) is given by

-where \(P_{ab}\) is the power spectrum of two field \(a\) and \(b\) and \(a, b \subset \{m, \theta\}\), where \(m\) denotes the matter density field and \(\theta\) denotes the velocity-divergence field.
+where \(P_{ab}\) is the power spectrum of two fields, \(a\) and \(b\) and \(a, b \subset \{m, \theta\}\), where \(m\) denotes the matter density field and \(\theta\) denotes the velocity-divergence field.
 Different from ref.~\citep{Lai_2022}, we generate the power spectra with the Standard Perturbation Theory (SPT) \citep{Okumura_2014, Howlett_2019} instead of the Renormalised Perturbation Theory (RPT) \citep{Crocce_2006a, Crocce_2006b, Crocce_2008}.
 This is because the companion power spectrum \citep{DESIY1_pk} and the correlation function \citep{DESIY1_xi} papers are both developed based on the Standard Perturbation Theory.
+This helps us to better compare the three models.
 We will refer the readers to ref.~\citep{DESIY1_pk} for more details on the derivation of the power spectra in SPT.
 In Appendix~\ref{sec:SPT_vs_RPT}, we demonstrate that the constraint on \(f\sigma_8\) is unaffected by the change in the power spectrum model.
 The nuisance parameters account for the difference between SPT and RPT.
-Here, the damping in the velocity field due to the small scales RSD is given by
+Here, the damping in the velocity field due to the small scales RSD is given by \citep{Koda_2014}

 where \(\sigma_u\) is a free parameter that quantifies the strength of damping in the velocity power spectrum.
 We set \(k_{\mathrm{max}} = 0.20h \mathrm{Mpc}^{-1}\) where our quasi-linear model breaks down \citep{Koda_2014} and \(k_{\mathrm{min}} = 0.0002h \mathrm{Mpc}^{-1}\) since the DESI DR1 data may be affected by modes larger than the survey volume \citep{Adams_2017}.
 The weighting function \(H_{p, q}^{l}\) is given by